jonathanpeppers/BenchmarkDotNet-Android/README.md

 | .NET 8  | ContructorInfo_Invoke |  62.8 ns |  1.88 ns |  5.46 ns |      16 B |
 | .NET 8  |     MethodInfo_Invoke | 300.5 ns |  0.72 ns |  0.64 ns |         - |

-If you rerun with `-p:ColdStart=true`, you'll see the issue we'll have on mobile:
+If you rerun with `-p:ColdStart=true`, this will simulate the cost at startup:

 | Version |                Method |       Mean | Allocated |
 | ---     |---------------------- |-----------:|----------:|